-Respect for the rights to privacy and freedom of expression is important for how we run our business.
-While telecommunications generally contributes to freedom of expression, on some occasions, authorities may have a legitimate need to require telecommunications companies to comply with requests that limit privacy or free communication.
+Respect for the rights to privacy and

+freedom of expression is important for how we run our business.
+While telecommunications generally contributes to freedom of expression, on some need to require telecommunications companies to comply with requests that limit privacy or free communication.
 Strict policies govern Telenor's approach in responding to such requests, whereby we seek to limit the risk of illegitimate restrictions on privacy or freedom of expression imposed by way of our networks.
 Telenor believes in increasing transparency and introducing safeguards against potential abuse and will continue to take an active part in the industry dialogue with the authorities on surveillance and access to our customers' data.